 The same Washington trooper who caught the Most Interesting Man in The World also shared this gem: a pale-faced baby doll with a hideous zombie grimace, dressed in pink (“It’s a girl!”) and strapped in, sans car seat.
 That’s deplorable safety, even for a zombie.
-If you have a non-zombie child, make sure you’re following these car seat safety tips.

 A pillow in a vest